 You may be eligible to take part in the study if you:

-You may be compensated for time and travel, up to $100 for each completed study visit and $1/day for your electronic diary entries.
+You may be compensated for time and travel, up to $100 for each completed study visit and $25 for your each phone call visit.

-diagnosis.
-Signup online by completing the contact form below, or email our Administrative Coordinator, Shaniquiea Sumpter at firstname.lastname@example.org.
-You can also call us toll free at 1.888.574.INVO or text us at 803.291.4972.
+If you are interested in participating in this medical research study, feel free to contact us today to learn more about our current study opportunity.
+Signup online by completing the contact form below, or email our Clinical Care Coordinator, Shamera Jackson at firstname.lastname@example.org.
+You can also call us at 803.764.2406 or TEXT us at 803.291.4972.